Eight Best Practices for Migrating to React from Older JavaScript Frameworks

 In the fast-paced realm of web development, staying updated with the latest technologies is crucial.
 If your business is still stuck with older JavaScript frameworks like jQuery, it’s high time to consider upgrading to a modern library such as React.
 This change can significantly enhance your application's performance and maintainability.
 However, transitioning to React requires careful planning and execution to avoid disruptions.
 Here are some best practices to ensure a smooth migration from legacy JavaScript frameworks to React, with a focus on integrating TypeScript for additional benefits.

-Evaluate Your Current Codebase
+Evaluate Your Current Codebase for React Migration

 Before diving into the migration, take a close look at your existing codebase.
 Identify the core functionalities that use jQuery or other frameworks, and categorize them based on their complexity and dependencies.
 This assessment helps prioritize which parts of the application to migrate first and which can wait.
+Additionally, consider the removal of 'Create React App' during codebase clean-up, as it can significantly impact performance and bundling.

 Take an Incremental Approach